Planning a trip to Botswana is an exciting adventure, but there’s one thing travelers can’t ignore: the risk of malaria.

 Seasonal Variations in Malaria Risk

-Malaria risk in Botswana fluctuates with the seasons, much like in many other malaria-endemic countries.
-The rainy season, which typically runs from November to April, creates ideal breeding conditions for mosquitoes.
-During this time, the mosquito population increases significantly, raising the risk of malaria transmission.
+Malaria risk in Botswana fluctuates throughout the year, following clear seasonal patterns similar to many other malaria-endemic regions.
+The rainy season, which typically runs from November to April, creates ideal breeding conditions for mosquitoes due to heavy rainfall and widespread standing water.
+These conditions lead to a significant increase in mosquito populations, which in turn raises the risk of malaria transmission, particularly in rural and low-lying areas.

 Key Malaria Prevention Strategies for Travelers